 The edge of your shield may be used to deflect blows, feint, move or hook an opponent's shield, but as above should never be used as an attack to physically strike your opponent with the intent of disorienting them.

-In the case of an injury or danger call “TIME OUT!” all combat in the vicinity stops.
-Look around you and try to understand the situation, it may be you that is in danger.
+We do our best to make LARP Adventures safe, but LARP combat is comparable to a full contact sport, and accidents can happen.
+In the case of an injury or if you spot danger, like a snake or an ankle turning hole call “TIME OUT!” and all combat in the vicinity will be stopped to discern the situation.
+When you hear “TIME OUT!” called stop what you are doing, look around you and try to understand the situation, it may be you that is in danger.
 If there is an injury all nearby players should summon medical personnel and follow their instructions.